Pye v Douglas Borough Council Posted In: Case Law

-Type of Claim / JurisdictionSickness and Absence, Coronavirus/Covid-19
+Type of Claim / JurisdictionAbsence and Sickness, Pay, Coronavirus/Covid-19

 The claimant was a gully operative for the respondent.
 The claimant had booked a holiday in Cyprus (which he had regularly done considering his elderly mother spent her winter in Cyprus).
 He left on 13th March 2020 and had booked a return-flight for 24th March and would be returning to work on 31st March.
 The Cypriot Government introduced emergency powers relating to Covid-19 and this prevented the claimant from leaving until 1st July.

 In the period between March and July the claimant had two sick-notes and the sick pay was equal to his normal pay.
 The respondent stopped paying the sick pay on 5th July 2020 and the claimant returned to work on

 Already a subscriber?